EDewangga/Cypress-UI-Test-Ecommerce/README.md

-# Cypress-UI-Test-Ecommerce

-- Install
+# How to run the Project
+OS Requirement: Linux | Mac OS | Windows

+Pre-requisite: Node.js version >= 7

+a.
+Clone or download the project directory

+b.
+To Run Test
-npm install
+  - npm install

-- Run
+  - npm run test
-npm cypress open